Panthers beat Red Wings 4-1 for season-high 4-game streak

+Bobrovsky looked sharp and appeared to finish the game healthy after being out with an upper-body injury.
+Those were good signs for a team that will be without goaltender Chris Driedger for several weeks with what’s believed to be a groin injury.

+“You can see the confidence of the team when he’s back there,” Florida’s do-it-all player Mark Pysyk said.

-DETROIT (AP) — Evgenii Dadonov and Mark Pysyk scored late in the first period and the Florida Panthers went on to beat the Detroit Red Wings 4-1 on Saturday night.
+Evgenii Dadonov and Pysyk scored late in the first period and that was enough offense to beat the lowly Red Wings.

-Florida’s Aleksander Barkov restored a two-goal lead with 6:55 left.
-Sergei Bobrovsky had 27 saves for the Panthers, who have won a season-high four straight.

 Detroit has dropped four games in a row, giving the once-proud franchise an NHL-worst 12-33-4 record this season.

+Red Wings coach Jeff Blashill, though, liked how physical and feisty his team played in its latest loss.

+“We’re not going to limp through and just kind of play these games,” Blashill said.
+“We’re gonna fight like crazy to win every night and fight like crazy to get better every day.”

-Dylan Larkin scored the 100th goal of his career with the Red Wings, and Jimmy Howard stopped 34 shots.
+Dylan Larkin scored the 100th goal of his career with the Red Wings.

+“Hopefully, there’s a lot more,” he said.
+“It doesn’t feel great right now.”

 Larkin’s goal pulled Detroit within a goal early in the second period, but the offensively challenged team could not get closer.

-Bobrovsky looked sharp and appeared to finish the game healthy.
-Both were good signs for a team that will be without goaltender Chris Driedger for several weeks with what’s believed to be a groin injury.

-Howard stopped the first 12 shots he faced before Florida scored on two of its final four shots in the first period.
+Jimmy Howard stopped the first 12 shots he faced before Florida scored on two of its final four shots in the first period.
+He finished with 34 saves.

+The veteran, whose season has been stunted by injury, has played in four straight games.
+The team needed Howard to be in net on consecutive nights with Jonathan Bernier out with a lower-body injury.

+“The past two games, he’s played great for us,” Larkin said.
+“He’s been our best player.
+We need him to keep going.”

 Dadonov scored with 2:45 left in the opening period and Pysyk scored 1:25 later, giving the Panthers a 2-0 lead.

-Larkin scored 5:15 into the second period, taking advantage of open ice after coming out of the penalty box and Darren Helm’s long pass that set him up for a breakaway.
+Larkin had a goal 5:15 into the second period, taking advantage of open ice after coming out of the penalty box and Darren Helm’s long pass that set him up for a breakaway.

 The Red Wings had an extra skater for a fifth time early in the third and failed to take advantage, getting only one shot on Bobrovsky.